Ghostscypher/php-mpesa/specifications.md

 ### Base directory

-`LICENCE` - Copy of the licence, preferably MIT licence
+`LICENSE` - Copy of the LICENSE, preferably MIT LICENSE

 `README.md` - An introduction to our library and how to use it for that particular language.